 In addition to the innovation process, innovation management must also include the strategy, organizational structure, external relationship terms and conditions, and innovation culture of a company.
 These areas are closely interlinked and require appropriate synchronization when it comes to the compatible design of sustainable product innovations in the company.

-In order to be successful, a product must deliver a compelling value proposition.
+In order to deliver successful product innovations, the team needs to design a compelling value proposition.
 Product innovations often don't produce the desired results because they don't wipe out jobs that customer needs to do regularly.
 If a person has to input a password into the computer to unlock it, the product requires more work, than face-scanning solutions.
 The more jobs the algorithm performs for the customer, the better.
 So, if product innovations don't remove the customer's challenges in an obvious way, they will not bring growth to the company (e.g.Google Wave or Amazon Fire Phone with 3D face scanning technology).

 A product innovation needs to differentiate from the competition and be distinctive.
-Uber in Central Easter Europe was a first business which let people shut the can door and forget about cash or card payment.
+Uber in Central Eastern Europe was the first business that let people shut the can door and forget about cash or card payment.
 It offered such a strong differentiation that people kept saying: "finally you shut the door, and the app pays for the service".

-Early adopters play a vital role in introducing innovative products to the market.
+Early adopters play a vital role in introducing innovative products to the market and turn them into successful product innovations.
 These people go and try first.
 Mark Zuckerberg made it simple for college kids to upload a photo and make the experience of sharing seamless.
-The same time Segway introduced such a complicated product, which requires so much explanation, that the company almost disappeared.
+At the same time Segway introduced such a complicated product, which requires so much explanation, that the company almost disappeared.

 The introduction of product innovations to the market increases the risk that they will cannibalize existing products which cost margins and reduce the value of the company.
 Companies should avoid cannibalization, usually.
 However, there are also advocates of "preventive cannibalization."
 Steve Jobs, who said during the iPhone introduction: "If you don't cannibalize yourself, then someone else will do it," is an excellent example of preventive cannibalization.
 Afterward, iPhone swallowed iPod, but it doesn't stop Apple from being a trillion dollars value company.